AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 When your teen takes the learner’s permit test, that’s only the first step in ensuring they become a licensed and safe driver.
 Here are the best ways you can keep your teen driver safe on the road:

 1. Send them to driver’s ed.
-If you can afford it, send your child to driving lessons or defensive driving school.
+If you can afford it, have your child take driving lessons or attend a defensive driving school.
 Look on sites like Yelp to find options in your area.

 FYI

-Over a six-month period, people who used the TeenDriverPlan were 65 percent less likely to fail driving assessments.5
+Over a six-month period, people who used the TeenDriverPlan were 65 percent less likely to fail driving assessments.4

 1. Set a good example.
-Remember the adage “monkey see, monkey do”?
 Always avoid distracted driving like texting and driving, speeding, tailgating, having road rage, not wearing your seat belt, and any other unsafe driving behaviors — but especially in front of your teen.

 2. Make your own rules.
-Aside from the state’s rules, you may want to set your own driving rules for your teen, like no driving during rush hour or no friends in the car at night.
+In addition to the state’s rules, you may want to set your own driving rules for your teen, like no driving during rush hour or no friends in the car at night.

 4. Practice with them.
 Start practicing in empty parking lots before moving onto low-traffic areas and, finally, high-traffic ones.

 5. Buy roadside assistance.
-In case your child’s car breaks down on the side of the road, getting them roadside assistance is a good idea.
+In case your child’s car breaks down on the side of the road, it’s a good idea to get them roadside assistance.

 6. Use smartphone apps.
-Apps like Life360 can monitor your child’s driving and alert you to any speeding, accidents, and rapid accelerations.7
+Apps like Life360 can monitor your child’s driving and alert you to any speeding, accidents, and rapid accelerations.6

 7. Review the laws.
-Your child needs to brush up on their state’s driving laws to pass the permit test, but you should read the driver’s manual as well.
+Your child needs to brush up on their state’s driving laws to pass the permit test, but you should also read the driver’s manual.

 Conclusion